 Applications must be submitted electronically via the Graduate School's website.
 Application materials should not be sent directly to the English Department.

-The deadline for applications is December 15, 2014.
+The deadline for applications is December 15, 2015.
 The Graduate Record Examination (GRE) general test is required and should be taken well in advance of the application deadline.
 The GRE report code for Brown University is 3094.
 The GRE subject test is not required.